odap-ubs/TALKIEN/README.md

 ##### ENRICHMENT ANALYSIS TAB
 Users are able to perform functional analysis based on Reactome Pathway Database by selecting this tab.
 There are some extra options to customize the analysis.

- * When downstream analysis is not selected enrichment is done against ligands and receptors.
+ * When downstream analysis is not selected, enrichment is done against ligands and receptors.
  * When downstream analysis is selected, enrichment is done against all annotated entries
  * In addition, is also possible to perform enrichments for specific network clusters, tissues/lists